 Sheila P. Callaghan, SNDdeN, passed away at the Kaplan House in Danvers, Mass, early Saturday morning, February 1st, 2020, after a very brief illness.
 The beloved daughter of Irish immigrants, the late William and Julia (Lucey) Callaghan, Sr. Sheila was born in Boston, one of four children.
 Raised and educated in Roslindale, Mass., she was

-Sister Clare Callahan died Sunday, April 19, 2020 at the Notre Dame Long Term Care Center, Worcester at the age of 98.
-Sister Claire was born in Boston, daughter of Michael D. and Julia A. (Duggan) Callahan.
-She graduated from St. Gregory's High School, Dorchester and entered the Sisters of Notre Dame in 1939 as
+Clare Callahan, SNDdeN, died Sunday, April 19, 2020 at the Notre Dame Long Term Care Center in Worcester, Ma.
+She was 98.
+Sister Claire was born in Boston to Michael D. and Julia A. (Duggan) Callahan.
+Sister Claire graduated from St. Gregory's High School in Dorchester, and entered the Sisters of Notre Dame in 1939

 "To everything there is a season, and a time to every purpose under the heavens."
-These words from Ecclesiastes hold significance for Kathryn Camacho because her journey to become Sister Kathryn Camacho, SNDdeN, did not follow the traditional roadmap.
+These words from Ecclesiastes hold significance for Kathryn Camacho, SNDdeN, because her journey to become Sister Kathryn Camacho did not follow the traditional roadmap.
 It was a decision that needed its own time.
-Born and raised in Sacramento, California, Kathryn
+Born and raised in Sacramento, CA, Sister

 Sister June Delight Canoles was born June 21, 1929.
 She loved life, adventure, people, humor, teaching and entertaining.
-In her early days in community, she excelled as a first-grade teacher.
+I n her early days in community, she excelled as a first-grade teacher.
 Her community remembers how her fun ways kept them all sane.
-As a principal, she was full of surprises-even riding a motorcycle into a student
+As a principal, she was full of surprises-even riding a motorcycle into a

-"How Good is the Good God!" -St. Julie Billiart Sister Janice was born in Newton, Massachusetts in 1943, joining her older sister, Joan.
-In her early years her mother worked in a factory and her father was a truck driver so she spent a great deal of time with her paternal grandparents.
-She credits her
+"How Good is the Good God!" -St. Julie Billiart In 1943, Janice Carmen, SNDdeN, was born in Newton, MA, joining her older sister, Joan.
+In her early years, Sister Janice spent a great deal of time with her paternal grandparents, as her mother worked in a factory and her father drove a truck.
+She credits

-Growing up, Sister Madeline Carrabino's family meant the world to her.
-Born Santa L. Carrabino in Brighton, Mass., she was blessed to have three siblings older and one younger, than she.
-Her brothers Joe and John were 13½ and 8½ years older, and her sister Mary was 11½ older.
-Younger brother Charlie was born four
+Growing up, family meant the world to Madeline Carrabino, SNDdeN.
+Born Santa L. Carrabino in Brighton, MA, Sister Madeline was blessed to have three older siblings and one younger.
+Her brothers, Joe and John, were 13½ and 8½ years older, and her sister Mary was 11½ older.
+Younger brother Charlie was born four years after

 "Time – O Lord, how swiftly it seems to fly.
 Thank you for reminding me that there is time enough for what You have planned for my life."
 The above favorite quote was offered by Sister Rose Casey.
 And to quote herself, “It’s hard to believe that it has been 60 years, with very positive